focus7eleven/dotfiles/README.md

 ```

 ### Tmux Setup

+**Why I still need a terminal multiplexer as I can have multiple panes in iTerm2**

+Tmux is great, especially when it is used with tmux.
+You can do a lot more things which iTerm2 does not support.
+I recommend [this video](https://www.youtube.com/watch?v=5r6yzFEXajQ) for you to check out more.

 **How to generate the same style statusline for both tmux and vim?**

 Check out this plugin: [edkolev/tmuxline.vim](https://github.com/edkolev/tmuxline.vim)